ZanyMonk/Bashstrap/README.md

 | `error $string`      | display an error  |
 | `success $string`    | display a success |

+Just have a look at the script if you want to see all available colors.

 Animated loader
 ---
 This displays an animated loader that you can stop with `stop_loader` function.